A large crowd enjoys a free classical music performance at the Hatch Shell in Boston, Massachusetts Boston, MA, USA August 22

 • The Esplanade

-From early spring through fall, Boston’s famous Hatch Shell hosts free outdoor events for just about everyone.
-Built in 1939–1940, it is one of the city's prominent examples of Art Deco architecture, and its annual line-up of shows includes live music (like classical or jazz), dance performances and family-friendly movies.
-Bring a picnic and a blanket, and enjoy the fresh air after a stroll through town to the waterfront.
+Boston’s famous Hatch Shell hosts free outdoor events from early spring to late fall annually.
+Built around 1940, it is one of the city's prominent examples of Art Deco architecture.
+The annual lineup of shows includes live music (like classical or jazz), dance performances and family-friendly movies.
+This summer’s programming includes the Landmarks Orchestra performing an evening of summer music and more.
+Bring a picnic and a blanket, and enjoy the fresh air after a stroll through town to the Charles River Esplanade.
 Performances can get crowded, so best arrive early.

 • Shopping